 Decentralized digital scarcity is Bitcoin’s main unique innovation, but to understand why, it’s necessary to look at its history and that of the cryptocurrency space.

-All the other cryptocurrencies that have faster transactions, are private, can host applications on a Turing Complete system, etcetera, are all slight variations of Bitcoin’s uniqueness.
+All other cryptocurrencies with faster transactions, are more private, can host applications on a Turing Complete system, etcetera, are all slight variations of Bitcoin’s uniqueness.

 There have been many “next Bitcoins” since the first attempt: Namecoin in 2011, but none of them have come close to displacing it.

-It started with people having ideas about how to fix Bitcoin’s problems and when they were frustrated at not getting their ideas implemented, they went about and created their own clones, such as Namecoin, SolidCoin and Litecoin.
+It started with people having ideas about how to fix Bitcoin’s problems.
+And when they were frustrated at not getting their ideas implemented, they went about and created their own clones: Namecoin, SolidCoin and Litecoin and the like.

 There have been many interesting projects since: Factom, Ethereum, EOS and even IOTA, and they have all been dubbed “the next bitcoin” or “the bitcoin killer” at one stage or another.